franknhat/Hour-Logger/README.md

 - Other JVMs: personally I do not know how supported the other JVM languages are...
 I bet they are fine.
 In fact, I personally wanted to use Scala; however, that is due to me liking the language the few times I have used in class

 I personally feel like Dart fits best with my requirements and therefore decided that.
 Its cross platform capabilities is one of its selling points.
 It also a language I have never used before in my life.
 Not even a hello world.
 This is unlike the choices above.
 Is dart the best choice... most certainly not.
 I feel like a sane person would choose JS since it is used every where, by many companies, etc.

+### Framework Choice

+The plan is to make it cross platform.
+Realistically this wont me the code can just be used on all platforms since there are different interfaces, I hope to make the logic easily transferable and extendable.

+So due to what was stated above, a quick google search and I've decided to use the flutter framework to create cross platform apps with my code.